xKiraEzy/AutoStrip-StripchatRecorderPyUI/README.md

 ## Configuration

-Before using AutoStrip, make sure to configure it properly.
+Before using AutoStr, make sure to configure it properly.
 Open the `config.conf` file in a text editor and set the following parameters:

 - `save_directory`: The directory where recorded videos will be saved.
 - `wishlist`: The path to the file containing a list of streamers to monitor.